 General Information about UNA

 The University of North Alabama accepts applications on a rolling admissions policy.
-However, in international applications due to the different processes, UNA Admissions Office recommends applications, be made at least 30 days prior to the starting date.
+However, in International Admissions follow a different process.
+UNA Admissions Office recommends applications be made at least 30 days prior to the starting date.
 It is also recommended that graduate and transfer students apply at least 60 days before the start of classes.